IATRIBE CONCERNING THE STATE OF THE UNION:

 The major appeal of the SCA is its "otherness" where people can play out their medieval fantasy life.
 In the most romantic sense, it is a mortal Valhalla where all cultures and ages (within certain limits) mingle.

 In recent years, much of the original sense of wonder and decorum has gone out of the SCA.
 Perhaps it is now too much of an "organisation"--it is taking on an aspect of a costumed social club.
 Much of the pomp and circumstance has fled.
-Observe the dramatic failure of Parliament, where our own Prince was shouted down, and people were appalled by Terrence of Halliday's declaration that as King, HIS WORD IS LAW!
+Observe the dramatic failure of Parliament, where our own Prince was shouted down, and people were appalled by Terrence of Halliday's declaration that

 FANTASY VERSUS REALITY: